hpcleuven/VscDocumentation/source/leuven/tier2_hardware/mindwell_hardware.rst

 Storage
 -------

-As part of the :ref:`KU Leuven storage <KU Leuven storage>` infrastructure, a new parallel filesystem will be installed together with the cluster (IBM Storage Scale, 5.8 PB, connected over NDR).
+A new parallel filesystem will be installed together with the cluster (IBM Storage Scale, 5.8 PB, connected over NDR).
 We will assign scratch storage on this new filesystem and also offer project storage (similar to the current `staging` storage).
 The compute nodes will also be connected to the existing Lustre filesystem (through an Infiniband HDR-100 network), so all your existing data will be accessible from the new cluster.
+Please read the :ref:`paragraph on the available scratch filesystems <leuven_scratch>` for more information.

 Additional highlights
 ---------------------